Extremadura, Spain: Savoring the Tastes

 +34 927 17 20 57

 We visited the Las Hermanas Paprika producers in Cuacos de Yuste.
-Breaking with the tradition of male dominated industry, it is the only female owned producer in Spain.
+Breaking with the tradition of a male-dominated industry, it is the only female-owned producer in Spain.

-Alicia Lopez, grand daughter of the original founder Salvador Lopez, is at the helm.
-Lets just go ahead and call her the “Princess of Paprika”.
+Alicia Lopez, the granddaughter of the original founder Salvador Lopez, is at the helm.
+Let’s just go ahead and call her the “Princess of Paprika”.

 Las Palomas Restaurant